projectceladon/celadon-documentation/source/getting-started/on-vm.rst

         $ cd /opt/civ-1
         $ sudo ./scripts/start_flash_usb.sh caas-flashfiles-eng.<user>.zip

 #.
-By running the :file:`start_flash_usb.sh` script, a QEMU window will be popped up, it
+By running the :file:`start_flash_usb.sh` script, a QEMU window will pop
-   will drop to the built-in UEFI Shell and start flashing the partitions to the virtual disk image.
+   up, it will drop to the built-in UEFI Shell, and start flashing the partitions to the virtual disk image.

     .. figure:: images/qemu-bios-flashing.png
         :align: center

 #.
-The QEMU window will be closed automatically once flash complete.
+The QEMU window will be closed automatically once flashing is complete.
    Now we get the CiV virtual disk :file:`android.qcow2` under the current directory.

 Boot to Android UI
 ******************

-| There are two ways to start CiV instance: `vm-manager` and `start_civ.sh`.
+There are two ways to start a CiV instance:
+`vm-manager` and `start_civ.sh`.
-| For Android-12 and later release, please refer `vm-manger <#use-vm-manager>`_.
+For Android-12 and later releases, please refer to `vm-manger <#use-vm-manager>`_.
-| For Android-11 and before release, please refer `start_civ.sh <#use-start-civ-sh>`_.
+For Android-11 and previous releases, please refer to `start_civ.sh <#use-start-civ-sh>`_.
-| Check Release Notes here: https://docs.01.org/celadon/release-notes.html.
+Check Release Notes here: https://docs.01.org/celadon/release-notes.html.

 Use vm-manager
 ==============

-A tool `vm-manager` is developed to facilitate the CiV images booting process.
+The `vm-manager` tool was developed to facilitate the CiV images booting process.
 It supports various options:

 .. code-block:: bash